 ICJW’s Dr. Joan Lurie Goldberg, together with representatives of other Jewish NGOs, is leading a campaign to reform the United Nations Relief and Works Agency responsible for the welfare of Palestinian refugees (UNRWA).
 The campaign website is www.reformUNRWA.com

-In November 2019, the General Assembly of the UN will vote as to whether to renew UNRWA’s Mandate.
+On Friday 15 November, 2019, the General Assembly of the UN will vote as to whether to renew UNRWA’s Mandate.
 Its renewal is virtually assured as the Secretary General has advised all member nations to vote for it, but he has also asked for conditional clauses in the mandate which call for transparency.
 For the past 70 years the mandate has been renewed without comment or requirements for transparency.

 ICJW and other organizations concerned with UNRWA are calling for reform, including:

 - The auditing of the use of donor funds – mostly contributions from donor nations;

 - An end to paramilitary training of Palestinian child soldiers;